 Ms. Ellis regularly appears in front of Colorado’s State and Federal Courts, the Equal Employment Opportunity Commission, the Colorado Civil Rights Commission, and the Colorado Department of Labor & Employment.
 Ms. Ellis is a former Officer and current Board Member of the Colorado Plaintiffs Employment Lawyers Association, and is a past-Board Member of the Colorado Women’s Bar Association and the Colorado Symphony REMIX Board for Young Professionals.

-Ms. Meyer represents private and public sector employees in state and federal litigation, unemployment insurance appeals, administrative investigations of discrimination, and attorney discipline defense.
+Brooke H. Meyer represents private and public sector employees in state and federal litigation, unemployment insurance appeals, administrative investigations of discrimination, and attorney discipline defense.
 She is licensed to practice law in the State of Colorado and the United States District Court for the District of Colorado, and has extensive experience in administrative courts including the Office of Administrative Courts, State Personnel Board and the Office of the Presiding Disciplinary Judge.

 She joined the Livelihood Law team after practicing attorney ethics as an Assistant Regulation Counsel at the Colorado Supreme Court, Office of Attorney Regulation Counsel, formerly working as a Colorado Assistant Attorney General in the Employment Law and Civil Rights division, and litigating at Baker & Hostetler LLP.